 English at South Failsworth Primary School

 At South Failsworth, we strive to provide our children with opportunities to develop a high level of literacy understanding that is required for success in adult life, and aim to deliver an exciting, innovative English curriculum, which enables and empowers children’s written and oral communication and creativity.
 We provide our children with a variety of opportunities, both in discrete English lessons and though cross-curricular tasks, which will enable them to make the connections in learning needed to establish a greater depth in their learning.
 We enhance and engage learning in a multitude of ways, for example: classroom libraries, online books, displays, hosting authors, visitors to and visits outside of school, library visits, World Book Week events and hosting the Book Bus.
-We aim to deliver a curriculum that meets the needs of the children in our school – boy friendly because of our consistently boy heavy population and by providing a diverse range of reading and writing opportunities, because our children live in a predominantly white ethnic community.
+We aim to deliver a curriculum that meets the needs of the children in our school by providing a diverse range of reading and writing opportunities, because our children live in a predominantly white ethnic community.
 Our EYFS curriculum lays strong foundations for the English curriculum aims - these being that the children of South Failsworth build upon their skills and knowledge to enable them to:

 A clear sequence of progression is planned for between and within year groups, which has the appropriate balance of narrative, non-fiction and poetry.
 The curriculum provides challenge for all children (groups such as SEND, more able, pupil premium, boys and girls etc.) with its opportunities for reading and writing across the curriculum, using engaging vocabulary and content rich texts.
 Regular time is built in for re-visiting of learning, using grammar warm-ups and editing stations and interventions are set up, based on the assessment of children who need to boost their learning to catch up/narrow the gap with their peers.